 Tom Thompson, DVM, MS

-Dr. Tom Thompson has been practicing in Cobb County since 1987.
-He received a B.S. degree in Biology and Chemistry from The State University of West Georgia in 1981 and a M.S. in Microbiology from The University of Georgia in 1983.
-Dr. Thompson continued his education at The University of Georgia, where he received a Doctorate Veterinary Medicine in 1987.
+Meet the owner!
+Dr. Tom Thompson began practicing veterinary medicine in Cobb County in 1987.
+He received a B.S. degree in Biology and Chemistry from The State University of West Georgia in 1981 and an M.S. in Microbiology from The University of Georgia in 1983.
+Dr. Thompson continued his education at The University of Georgia, where he received a Doctorate in Veterinary Medicine in 1987.

-Dr. Thompson is a general practitioner with special interests in orthopedic surgery and internal medicine.
-He is a member of the Cobb Veterinary Association, Georgia Veterinary Association, Greater Atlanta Veterinary Association, and the American Veterinary Medical Association.
+Dr. Tom Thompson is a member of the Cobb Veterinary Association, Georgia Veterinary Association, and the American Veterinary Medical Association.
 Dr. Tom Thompson served on the board of directors for the Cobb Emergency Veterinary Clinic and the Cherokee Emergency Veterinary Clinic for three years.

-When Dr. Tom Thompson is not serving the community or practicing veterinary medicine, he is spending time with his wife, Kate, his son, Matthew and his daughter, Trista.
-He enjoys photography, art, gardening, fishing, boating and travel, and so much more.
+When Dr. Tom Thompson is not serving the community, he is spending time with his wife, Kate, son, Matthew, daughter, Trista, and their beloved golden retriever, Maddie.
+He also enjoys property management, photography, art, gardening, fishing, boating, and travel.

 Jeff Shell, DVM, Medical Director

 I received my Doctor of Veterinary Medicine in 1998 from the University of Georgia, and have been practicing in the Atlanta area ever since.
-I came to Butler Creek in 2006, and I really appreciate the close family-like work environment that our team has.
+I came to Butler Creek Animal Hospital (where he currently works) in 2006, and I really appreciate the close family-like work environment that our team has.

 My patients include dogs, cats, rabbits, ferrets, reptiles, and many other kinds of small exotic pets.
 One area of practice I really enjoy is being able to care for senior pets.
 They have unique behavioral and physical conditions that need special consideration.
 Another area of practice I have an interest in is internal medicine, which includes conditions such as Diabetes, kidney